lgbouma/gyro-interp/docs/source/examples.rst

 ``gyro_age_posterior_list`` in a ``__main__`` block, per the suggestion in the `multiprocessing docs
 <https://docs.python.org/3/library/multiprocessing.html>`_.
 This example also
-takes about 30 seconds to run on my laptop, so the multithreading is doing what we want.
+takes about 30 seconds to run on my laptop.
+Compared to the single-star case, this means that the multithreading is doing what we want.

 .. _visual interpolation:

 Visual interpolation for a star's age
 ++++++++++++++++++++++++++++++++++++++++
-We sometimes might want to look at where a given star falls in the rotation-temperature plan in comparison to known reference clusters.
-This is a good sanity check, because if a star has a rotation period that corresponds to lots of possible ages, we should be sure that that this expectation is being mirrored in the age posteriors!
-Accounting for this type of intrinsic population level scatter is in fact the main aim of the BPH23 model.
+We sometimes might want to examine where a given star falls in the rotation-temperature plane in comparison to known reference clusters.
+If a star has a rotation period that corresponds to lots of possible ages, we should be sure that that this expectation is being mirrored in the age posteriors!
+Accounting for this type of intrinsic population level scatter is one of the main goals of the BPH23 model.

 .. code-block:: python

   from gyrointerp.plotting import plot_prot_vs_teff

-  # write the results to this directory
+  # write the results to the current working directory
   outdir = "./"

   # show these cluster Prot vs Teff datasets